Mermaid Message: Humans are Dirty

 Remediation - What Humans Can Do

-We don't have all the answers for humans (assuming they would listen anyway), but something needs to be done - more than what is happening now . . . and quickly.
+Mermaids don't have answers for humans (assuming we would listen anyway), but something needs to be done––something much more than what is happening now, and quickly.
 There are two stages that need addressing: Reducing waste and contamination in the first place, and cleaning up what's already there.
-Will you take responsibility or wait for someone else?
-What are you, as a collective, doing now and what more could you do?
+Will we take responsibility or wait for someone else?
+What are we, as a collective, doing now and what more could we do?

 More parents can teach children that cleanup is a part of playing.
 Schools can too:

-- By the time kids are teenagers, they could have regular cleanup tasks, expected as part of the family or classroom.
-This will give them the feeling of being a responsible part of society, which will encourage them to start or involve themselves with group cleanup projects as adults.
+- By the time kids are teenagers, they should have regular cleanup tasks, expected as part of the family or classroom.
+This gives them the feeling of being a responsible part of society, which should encourage them to start or involve themselves with group cleanup projects as adults.

 This is the purview of company leaders, nonprofits, churches, government bodies, and the media.
-The following links to articles already written by this author (the first two) and others give more information on prevention and current cleanup efforts by adults.
-Although not focused specifically on the ocean, ocean cleanup is included, and many of the other suggestions can be applied to the ocean as well.
+The following links to articles give more information on prevention and current cleanup efforts by adults.
+Although all are not focused specifically on the ocean, ocean cleanup is included, and many of the other suggestions can be applied to the ocean as well.